-The SPC arrived at this consensus based on a summary of information provided by Source Protection Authorities through the Annual Progress Report templates and a draft Annual Progress Report presented on March 26, 2024 at a TCC Source Protection Committee meeting.
-The SPC reviewed the sections in the below report, including a review of the scoring proposed by each Source Protection Authority.
-The SPC then assessed the progress score by applying the criteria above.
+The SPC arrived at this consensus based on a summary of information provided by Source Protection Authorities through the draft Annual Progress Report presented on March 27, 2025 at a TCC Source Protection Committee meeting.
+The SPC reviewed each section, then assessed the progress score by applying the criteria above.
 The committee settled on the progress score of "Progressing well/on target" because implementation of the Trent Source Protection Plan policies are mostly complete across all four SPAs.